Sharp error bounds for approximate eigenvalues and singular values from subspace methods: Numerical experiments

 Another note of caution when using the bound $\|E_i\|_2$ (and possibly Classical) is that the Ritz values and eigenvalues of $A$ may not have a one-to-one correspondence, as noted in~\cite[Sec.~11.5]{Parlett98}.
 Our results and Li-Li overcome this difficulty as it explicitly specifies a one-to-one correspondence between $\theta_i$ and $\lambda_i$.

-As mentioned in section~\ref{sec:intro} we can also use Li-Li with a $1$-by-$1$ block partitioning.
-We observed that the resulting bounds are nearly identical to Classical in our experiment therefore we did not include them in the figures.

 \paragraph{Clustered Ritz values} To illustrate the effectiveness of Theorem~\ref{thm:maincluster} in the presence of a clustered eigenvalue, we run the same experiment as above but now we replace the 20th to 29th eigenvalues of $A$ by $20+{\tt randn(1,10)*1e-10}$ so that there are 10 eigenvalues clustered around $20$.
-Since the clustered Ritz values lied in $20\pm 10^{-10}$, We set ${\cal I}=\{20,\ldots,29\}$ with $\lambda_0=2, \Delta=10^{-10}$ when invoking Theorem~\ref{thm:maincluster} to bound the errors in $\theta_i$ for $i=20,\ldots,29$, and for the rest we let ${\cal I}=\{i\}$ with $\delta=0$, which reduces to Theorem~\ref{thm:main}.
+Since the clustered Ritz values lied in $20\pm 10^{-10}$, we set ${\cal I}=\{20,\ldots,29\}$ with $\lambda_0=20, \Delta=10^{-10}$ when invoking Theorem~\ref{thm:maincluster} to bound the errors in $\theta_i$ for $i=20,\ldots,29$, and for the rest we let ${\cal I}=\{i\}$ with $\delta=0$, which reduces to Theorem~\ref{thm:main}.
+We also performed the same experiment where 10 eigenvalues of $A$ are clustered around $\lambda_0=100$ with $\Delta = 10^{-10}$, such that the Ritz values near $i=k$, ie. near $\lambda(A_2)$, are clustered.
+For both values of $\lambda_0$, in "Li-Li (1-1 block)" we used a partitioning similar to \eqref{eq:11block} that puts the clustered Ritz values in the 1-1 block and gives the residual $\|E_{\cal I}\|_2^2$ in the numerator of the bound.
 The results are presented in \Cref{fig:sym_fig_clust}.

-Again we observe that the bounds based on Theorem~\ref{thm:maincluster} are generally the sharpest, especially for the Ritz values that belong to the cluster $(i=20,\ldots,29)$.
-The classical bound, which is the second best for well separated eigenvalues, faces difficulty for bounding errors of a Ritz value that belongs to a cluster.
-Therefore for clustered eigenvalues our bounds offer a significant improvement compared to the existing literature.
+For the uniformly distributed eigenvalues, the same comments as in the previous experiment apply, therefore we focus our attention on the clustered eigenvalues.
+In both experiments the classical bound is highly inaccurate to bound the errors on the cluster (because $\widetilde{\mbox{gap}}_i$ in the denominator of \Cref{eq:classicalbd} is approximately $ 10^{-10}$).
+Remarkably, Li-Li (1-1 block) gives accurate results both when $\lambda_0=20$ and $\lambda_0=100$.
+Our \Cref{thm:maincluster} is more accurate than Li-Li when the cluster is well inside the set of approximated eigenvalues (see \Cref{fig:sym_fig_clust1}), but it is inapplicable in \Cref{fig:sym_fig_clust2}, where the Ritz values cluster together with some eigenvalues of $A_2$.
+On the other hand, the bound from \cite{LiLi} is still applicable, so in this situation it may be necessary to use \eqref{eq:lili_11block} instead of our \Cref{thm:maincluster}.

+In practice, the main assumption that we need to check in order to decide if our bounds apply is $\|E_i\|_2^2 < \mbox{Gap}_i^2, \forall i=1,\ldots,k $.
+The small gaps $|\theta_i-\theta_j|$ between neighboring Ritz values are less of a limitation since we can decide to consider certain Ritz values as clustered to ensure that $\delta_{i,j}>0, \forall j\neq i$, as long as no cluster is not confounded with a part of $\sigma(A_2)$.
+Therefore, for fixed residual norms, our bounds are particularly efficient when the distribution of the eigenvalues of $A$ (especially for the eigenvalues that we seek to approximate) is steep.
+Nonetheless, when $E$ is sufficiently small relative to the gaps, our bound will give $c\dfrac{\|E_i\|_2^2}{\mbox{Gap}_i}$ with $c\approx 1$, which is tight as shown in~\eqref{eq:expansion}.

 \paragraph{Numerical experiments with the Lanczos algorithm} In this experiment, we apply the Lanczos algorithm \cite{Paige1976ErrorAO,Lanczos1950} (with re-orthogonalization) instead of LOBPCG to obtain a trial matrix of eigenvectors $Q_1$.
 By construction of $Q_1$ from the Lanczos iteration we have